-- 1 Enter Mode 3 as described under "Entering Programming Mode". - 2 Press the button < 0.8Sec once, to increment the Over Temperature value by 1. or Press the button > 0.8Sec once, to increment the Over Temperature value by 50. - Note the number of RED/GREEN flashes and refer to the table.
-If you have not achieved your desired value, repeat step2. - 3 After you obtain the correct number of RED/GREEN flashes, turn the unit off. - 4 When powered on again, it will start up in Mode 1.
+- 1 Enter Mode 3 as described under "ENTERING and SELECTING a PROGRAMMING MODE". - 2 Press the button < 0.8Sec once, to increment the Over Temperature value by 1. or Press the button > 0.8Sec once, to increment the Over Temperature value by 50. - Note the number of RED/GREEN flashes and refer to the table.
+If you have not achieved your desired value, repeat step2. - 3 After you obtain the correct number of RED/GREEN flashes, turn the unit off. - When powered on again, it will start up in Mode 1.
 It will remember your selected value.